natalie-kate/pocket-bookcase/README.md

     - This was used massively throughout development to troubleshoot, try out changes before changing code, to test responsiveness and for testing performance of the final site with lighthouse.
 11. [jQuery](https://jquery.com/)
-    - JavaScript Library making writing JavaScript quicker and easier.
+    - Required for some of the bootstrap elements such as collapsibles, modal and tooltips.
 12. [Heroku](https://dashboard.heroku.com/apps)
     - For deploying the application
 13. [MongoDB](https://www.mongodb.com/)